Cluster-Based Control of Transition-Independent MDPs: Solving for a Clustered Control Policy

 \subsection{Error Analysis}

-Note that while Theorem \ref{mainthm} establishes convergence of CVI, it does not establish the uniqueness of the achieved fixed point.
-In fact, this fixed point will depend on the initial action guess and the cluster optimization order.
-This section will describe the performance of any fixed point of the algorithm.
+In this section we discuss the performance of the policy output by CVI.
+While Theorem \ref{mainthm} establishes convergence, it does not guarantee uniqueness or optimality.
+In fact, the fixed point of the algorithm will depend on the initial policy guess and the cluster optimization order.